Classrooms and Classes

 Disclaimer: Students of NYU Abu Dhabi, NYU School of Law, and NYU College of Dentistry should follow the specific directions shared by their school leadership.

 NYU is helping to keep the community safe by designing classrooms to accommodate physical distancing.
-If you are enrolled in an in-person or blended course for the Fall 2020 semester and will attend in-person, you will be asked at the start of the first in-person class to find a seat that you will use for the duration of the semester.
-Before you leave the class, remember to use the new Classroom Seating Assignments tool in NYU Classes to record your seat preference, which will be visible to you and your instructor.
+If you are enrolled in an in-person or blended course for the spring 2021 semester and will attend in-person, you will be asked at the start of the first in-person class to find a seat that you will use for the duration of the semester.
+Before you leave the class, remember to use the Classroom Seating Assignments tool in NYU Classes, or in select cases NYU LMS (Brightspace), to record your seat preference, which will be visible to you and your instructor.
 Please note that instructors may need to reassign seats to accommodate those with disabilities.
 Your cooperation and support is much appreciated.

-If you require disability accommodations, please contact your instructor prior to class.
+If you require disability accommodations, please contact your instructor prior to the first day of in-person class.
 For additional support, check out the Moses Center for Student Accessibility for information on equal educational opportunity and participation for students of all abilities.